MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-verticals.md

 This language will narrow down the search results to show only those items for which the assignee is the user who runs the search.

 [Profile resource](/graph/api/resources/profile) exposes properties as collections.
 For example, information related to email addresses is exposed through email collection, work positions as positions collection, and so on.
-All properties available in the user profile, which have AAD as the source type, are exposed as Query variables.
+All properties available in the user profile are exposed as Query variables.

 Consider a user who has three email addresses available in the email collection, as shown here: